Calindra/eitri-docs/en/docs/eitri-cli.md

 Usage: `eitri doctor`

-Checks the dependencies and settings of your machine to ensure everything is correct for Eitri app development.
+Checks the dependencies and settings of your machine to ensure everything is correct for Eitri-App development.

 ---